deminimis/minimalpdfcompress/README.md

 - **Compression**: Recreates the PDF using Ghostscript to intelligently downsample images.
 An interactive **custom slider** makes it easy to set the desired image resolution (DPI).

 - **Lossless**: A powerful pipeline that reduces file size without any quality degradation.
 It works by re-compressing data streams and intelligently optimizing embedded images (PNG, JPG, etc.) using `oxipng`, `ECT`, and `jbig2`.
+     - **Note**: actively being worked on, it's not truely lossless yet.

 - **PDF/A**: Converts the document to the PDF/A-2b archival format.
 This ensures long-term viewability but may increase file size.